acidanthera/WhateverGreen/README.md

 - Fixes the kernel panic caused by an invalid link rate reported by DPCD on some laptops with Intel IGPU.
 - Fixes the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on Skylake, Kaby Lake and Coffee Lake platforms.
 - Implements the driver support for onboard LSPCON chips to enable DisplayPort to HDMI 2.0 output on some platforms with Intel IGPU.
+- Enforces complete modeset on non-built-in displays on Skylake and newer to fix booting to black screen.

 #### Documentation
 Read [FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/) and avoid asking any questions.
 No support is provided for the time being.